 Instructional videos may be posted on teacher Google Classroom.
 These videos will further the instructional sequence by serving as initial exposure to content or supporting student understanding by focusing on reteaching or clarifying previously instructed materials.
 The school district will coordinate with families needing additional support.

-- Log into their teacher’s Google Classroom to identify the expected work for the day.
+Log into their teacher’s Video Session Daily, as well as Google Classroom to identify the expected work for the day.

-- Communicate with teachers when they have questions or need clarification.
-Teachers will be available in the Google Classroom and via district email.
+Communicate with teachers when they have questions or need clarification.
+Outside of the class period, teachers will be available in the Google Classroom and via district email.

 Support your child in their learning process by:

-- Faculty are expected to be available electronically during the typical hours for a three-hour day schedule.
+Faculty are expected to be available electronically during the school day and during specified sessions after lunch.

-- Zoom or Google Meet will be used to provide “office hours” to compliment email communication for questions and answers from students and/or families.
+Zoom or Google Meet will be used to provide “office hours after lunch” to compliment email communication for questions and answers from students and/or families.
 It may also be used for supplemental instruction.

-- Teachers will be available per the schedule below.
+Teachers will be available per the schedule above.